OpenSlides/openslides-backend/docs/actions/user.merge_together.md

 Data validity of the results is checked according to user.update rules.

 The secondary users are deleted.

-Any poll that contains the id of any secondary user in its `entitled_users_at_stop` list will have it re-written to _additionally_ contain the new user id.
 This means that a line
 `{"voted": false, "present": true, "user_id": 4, "vote_delegated_to_user_id": 7}`
 becomes